castorini/anserini/docs/experiments-cord19-extras.md

 Once indexing is complete, you can query in Solr at [`http://localhost:8983/solr/#/cord19/query`](http://localhost:8983/solr/#/cord19/query).

-You'll need to make sure you are search the `contents` field, so your query should look something like `contents:"incubation period"`.
+You'll need to make sure your query is searching the `contents` field, so the query should look something like `contents:"incubation period"`.

 ## Elasticsearch + Kibana